cloudberrydb/bootcamp/102-cbdb-crash-course/README.md

 Check the cluster state and try to collect the information using `gpstate` or `gp_segment_configuration`.

-## 7. How CBDB segment mirroring works
+## Lesson 7.
+How CBDB segment mirroring works

 **CBDB mirroring overview:**